Hrithick55/Hrithick55/README.md

 # 👋 Hi, I'm Hrthick

 I’m a passionate Full-Stack Developer in the making, focused on building responsive, user-friendly web applications.
-Currently exploring technologies like HTML, CSS, JavaScript, React, Mysql and Python.
+Currently exploring technologies like HTML, CSS, JavaScript, Mysql, Python and Django.
 I love turning ideas into interactive digital experiences.

 I’m constantly learning — from designing clean interfaces to writing efficient backend logic.
 My goal is to grow into a developer who can build complete, scalable products from scratch.